 WHEREAS the federal agencies have not been successful in managing the horse and burro populations according to the Wild Free-Roaming Horse and Burro Act (Act).

-- The federal government being required to manage wild horse and burro populations within Appropriate Management Levels (AML) which can be sustained within the carrying capacity of the public rangelands, and
+- The federal government being required to manage wild horse and burro populations within Appropriate Management Levels (AML) which can be sustained within the carrying capacity of the public rangelands designated for their use,

-- In order to reach AML, BLM must gather and remove all excess (those above the AML) horses and burros and (only) then begin implementing an effective fertility control program to reduce the number of horses that will need to be removed in future years, and
+- In order to reach AML, BLM must gather and remove all excess (those above the AML) horses and burros and then begin implementing an effective fertility control program, including sterilization, to reduce the number of horses that will need to be removed in future years, and

 - Products from euthanized excess animals be marketed domestically or internationally to offset the costs of maintaining healthy wild horse and burro populations on the public rangelands, and previously-closed horse processing facilities should be reopened to accommodate these processing needs, and

-- The Act being amended to allow the respective States and/or Recognized Indian Tribes voluntarily accept the management of the animals within their boundaries while adhering to all other aspects of the Act itself.
+- The Act being amended to allow the respective States and/or Recognized Indian Tribes voluntarily accept the management of the animals within their boundaries while adhering to all other aspects of the Act itself, and